 Direct Store Delivery

-Direct Store Delivery (DSD) is a method of selling or distributing products for a variety of industries like Food, Beverage, Personal Care, etc. SAP offers a full-fledged module on DSD part of SAP ECC/ERP.
+Direct Store Delivery (DSD) is a method of selling or distributing products for a variety of industries like Food, Beverage, Personal Care, etc. SAP offers a full-fledged module on the DSD part of SAP ECC/ERP.
 DSD has tight integration to SAP SD, MM, FI & Logistics.
 This makes it one of the preferred solutions across the world which meets most of the requirements of customers’ out-of-the-box.
 SAP also offers a mobility offering as an optional module for customers who like to avoid the manual paper-based approach.
 There are a few considerations when implementing Mobile DSD in an enterprise.

 1. Is the current business process good enough to implement SAP DSD